3 surprising differences between Lingala and English

 ɔMpɔForCot

-Even if both use the Latin alphabet to be written, the pronunciation of Lingala and English differ.
+Even if both languages use the Latin alphabet to be written, the pronunciation in Lingala compared to English differ.
 Below is an English sound of Lingala vowels.

 Find more about the specificities of the Lingala alphabet